briandgomez/Study/Security+/Security Operations.md

 # Web Filtering
-- <u>Web Filter</u>: control traffic based on data within content
+- <u>Web Filter</u>: Technique used to restrict or control the content a user can access on the internet
-    - Can control inappropriate content like not safe for work websites.
-Can be seen as a form of parental controls
+    - Can control inappropriate content like not safe for work websites
+    - Can be seen as a form of parental controls

-- Agent-based
+- <u>Agent-based</u>: Installing a small piece of software known as an agent on each device that will require web filtering
     - Software agents are installed on individual devices to monitor and filter web traffic
     - Users can be located anywhere
     - Updates need to be done to all agents

-- Centralized proxy
+- <u>Centralized proxy</u>: server that acts as an intermediary between an organization's end users and the internet
     - Proxy is sitting in between internet and devices.
 It can be useful for caching, access controls, URL filtering, and content scanning
     ![alt text](image-30.png)

+- <u>Universal Resource Locator (URL) scanning</u>: Used to analyze a website's URL to determine if its safe or not to access
-- Universal Resource Locator (URL) scanning aka URI
+    - AKA URI
     - Can be managed by categories
     - Can have limited control
     - Integrated with NGFW

-- Block rules
+- <u>Block rules</u>: Specific guidelines set by an organization to prevent access to certain websites or categories of websites
     - Can be applied for specific URLs (i.e. *.professormesser.com: Allow)
     - Categorize by site content

-- Reputation
+- <u>Reputation-based Filtering</u>: Blocking or allowing websites based on their reputation score
     - Filter based on whats perceived  (i.e. Trustworthy, Low risk, Medium risk, Suspicious, High risk)
     - The reputations can be assigned automatically or manually after a scan

-- DNS Filtering
+- <u>DNS Filtering</u>: Technique used to block access to certain websites by preventing the translation of specific domain names to their corresponding IP addresses
+    - Alternate filtering method to Web filtering
     - Before connecting to a website get the IP address.
 Do a DNS lookup.

 # Operating System Security
 - <u>Group Policy</u>: manage computers or users
-- <u>SELinux</u>: security feature in Linux that limits what programs can do using strict security policies to reduce damage from attacks
+- <u>SELinux</u>: feature in Linux that uses MAC to control what programs can do.
+It enforces polices and rules even if a system is compromised to prevent and limit the spread of malicious software
-    - Adds mandatory access control to Linux
+    - Limits access by using labels and policies instead of user groups and permissions
+    - Its like security guard inside a Linux Kernel.
+If a program gets hacked it can limit what the malware is able to access

 # Secure Protocols
 - Protocol selection